Welcome to the Graduate Program in Genetic Counseling at the University of Colorado Anschutz Medical Campus.

 Please download our brochure to learn more about the program and its requirements for admission.

-The comprehensive curriculum combines in-depth didactic coursework in the scientific, clinical, psychosocial and professional practice aspects of genetic counseling with extensive, hands-on clinical experience in pediatric, prenatal, adult and specialty genetics clinics.
+The comprehensive curriculum combines in-depth didactic coursework in the scientific, clinical, psychosocial and professional practice aspects of genetic counseling with extensive, hands-on clinical experience in pediatric, prenatal, adult, oncology and specialty genetics clinics.

 Clinical training is provided through: